 You can add in some dead leaves to make the environment much closer to their natural habitat.

-They also love to hide in woods, and hence a half log would be beneficial.
+They also love to hide in the woods, and hence a half log would be beneficial.
 You can add some cork wood as well to make their bedding.

 In case you want to add stones and other things from outside, sanitize before adding anything.